kallaway/100-days-of-code/r1-log.md

 Thoughts**: I work on this in the morning and at night.
 I had a large errand to run across town and didn't get as much progress as I would have liked.
 I do feel that things are coming to me more quickly now.
 Tomorrow I plan to learn the Heap Sort, which I think is very complex.
 Tomorrow is the day that I go to teaching (we have been on summer holiday in my school system) so I am going to do my best to finish the Heap Sort with any spare time that I have.

 Link to work:[https://github.com/equitymarkets/100-days-of-code/blob/master/14_SelectionSort.py]

+### R1D15
+Today's Progress**: Today I worked on a Heap Sort.

+Thoughts: Learning about something first before attempting to code it has major advantages.

+Link to work:** []